pingidentity/pingone-magiclink-sample-solution/README.md

 - Token Endpoint Authentication Method: NONE
 - Resources: add profile
 - Policies: Select the MFA Only Policy you created above.
+- Redirect URI: A deep link URI (custom scheme) which launches the application from the browseri and consumes an auth code.
+Example: pingapac://magiclink/callback

 ### Sample Users